 - Work limited to 10 hours per week at maximum during term-time

 - Work limited to 20 hours per week at maximum during term-time

-If you don’t understand the conditions stated on your paperwork, you can contact the immigration office for more clarification before making any further steps of looking for jobs.
+If you don’t understand the conditions stated on your paperwork, you can contact the immigration office for more clarification before taking any further steps to look for jobs.

 More so, if you decide to change your course or pursue a higher degree, you may need to initiate a new immigration application.
 Before you receive a response from the new application process, it is advisable to stick to the old immigration status to avoid unnecessary case scenarios.

 How Many Hours Are You Allowed to Work Per Week?

 The number of hours you’re permitted to work in the UK as an international student depends on the kind and nature of the course you’re pursuing.
 Here are details on the number of hours you can work in the UK with respect to the nature and type of work you’re taking